 Use a purple shampoo to extend the time between toners and touch-ups like Schwartzkopf Color Freeze.
 Also, I recommend a repairing conditioner to keep the ends soft and healthy.
 Biolage Repair Inside is a personal favorite.
 Ask your stylist to use a soft weave balayage technique to create this look.
 Work one inch from your scalp to preserve the natural root (unless you have gray hair) and tone with a bright, no ammonia toner.

-This short platinum ash blonde hair is a short, jawline blunt cut really stands out with the icy blonde.
-I’d say my favorite thing about this look is the icy white hair.
+This short platinum ash blonde hair is a short, jawline blunt cut that stands out with the icy blonde.
+My favorite thing about this look is the icy white hair.
 Always take care of your hair.
 Lightening can cause a lot of damage to your hair if it’s not maintained properly.
 That means thermal protectants, sulfate-free shampoos, etc.

 This is an icy balayage with platinum and blonde hues.
 My favorite thing about balayage is that it grows out and has a very sun-kissed effect.
-It’s a low-maintenance hair trend as opposed to an all-over white blonde that would have to be touched up every four weeks.
+It’s a low-maintenance hair trend instead of an all-over white blonde that would have to be touched up every four weeks.

 For at-home care, check out Davine’s color products.
 When going through the stages to get to the perfect blonde, it’s always important to keep the integrity of your hair.
-To recreate this look, depending on your hair’s history, know that it will be a process.
-Embrace the in-between stages and have a stylist you can trust to not push your hair further than its limits.
+Depending on your hair’s history, it will be a process to recreate this look.
+Embrace the in-between stages and have a stylist you can trust not to push your hair beyond its limits.

-This surfer ashy blonde color is bright, without being over-processed.
+This surfer ashy blonde color is bright without being over-processed.
 For products, try Rene Furterer.
-They’re a French company and all their products are 90-100% natural and pharmaceutical-grade organic.
-With this look, I started with the Volumea Mousse to add a base of volume at the roots.
+They’re a French company, and all its products are 90-100% natural and pharmaceutical-grade organic.
+With this look, I started with the Volume Mousse to add a base of volume at the roots.
 I then used their Control Emulsion Styling Cream for frizz control.
 The finishing touch is the Vegetal Texture Spray.

 This is a smoky blue shadow root with an icy blonde.
 I particularly like this look because it gives dimension to the blonde.
 Additionally, because it can become less maintenance if she were to grow out her natural hair color, it would blend in much easier.

 This hair color is beautiful, but it does require maintenance.
 You can use a purple shampoo in-between visits to help it from turning too yellow, and get a toner every two months.
-Add a reconstructive treatment to your hair regimen to keep the hair healthy.
+You can add a reconstructive treatment to your hair regimen to keep the hair healthy.